mbaily/fast_todo/README.md

 This app is for quick notes, tasks with priorities, and task management, and also small to medium size notes.
 You can use it like a filofax or to avoid using portable paper notepads when you own a smartphone.
 You can store lists of notes or todos recursively (infinite depth).

 You can use it instead of other apps where you have to position the cursor on a smartphone at the end of your note text to add a new todo item to the list, which may be difficult or slow when out and about.
-Or it might be quicker to use for some tasks (with numeric priorities support), even on your PC.
+Or it might be quicker to use for some tasks (with numeric priorities and hashtags support), even on your PC.

 I use it on client windows and linux PCs (with Google Chrome), and my ipad and iphone.